teamapp-ai/teamapp-ai.github.io/pricing.md

 ---
 {:.font-weight-bold}

-# easy & affordable team based pricing
+# easy & affordable team-based pricing

-##### team based pricing with unlimited users and changes per team
+##### team-based pricing with unlimited users and changes per team, with the corresponding management app free for all managers